 We wanted an elevated experience with excellent food, drinks, and service so that's why we explored Celebrity Cruise Line.
 The Celebrity Solstice seemed like a perfect fit for us.
 The boat was first launched in 2008 and generally garnered good reviews online.
 There were around 1,800 guests on board (although the ship can accommodate 2,800) during our May sailing so it wasn't full by any means.

 We left Seattle, Washington, and our itinerary included stops in Ketchikan, Tracy Arm Fjord, Juneau, Skagway, and Victoria BC Canada.
-I'll be creating a separate post about our port experiences and excursions.

 Celebrity Solstice Cabin